 FCC Approves Tenth Set of COVID-19 Telehealth Applications, Surpassing $100 Million in Funding Out of the $200 Million Allocated

 On June 10, the Wireline Competition Bureau (“WCB”) approved 67 additional funding applications for the COVID-19 Telehealth Program.
 Under the latest funding round, $20.18 million will go to health care providers across 27 states and Washington, D.C.
 With this latest set of approvals, the FCC’s COVID-19 Telehealth Program has funded 305 health care providers in 42 states, plus D.C., for a total of $104.98 million in funding awarded so far.
 Congress appropriated $200 million for the Program and the FCC continues to evaluate applications and distribute funding on a rolling basis.

-In the most recent episode of Kelley Drye’s Full Spectrum podcast, Partner John Heitmann and Special Counsel Denise Smith discuss the COVID-19 Telehealth Program, including healthcare provider eligibility criteria, funding coverage, and key application considerations.
+In the most recent episode of Kelley Drye’s Full Spectrum podcast, Special Counsel Denise Smith discussed the COVID-19 Telehealth Program, including healthcare provider eligibility criteria, funding coverage, and key application considerations.

 WCB, OMD Defer Form 470 Changes

 On June 8, the WCB and the Office of the Managing Director (“OMD”) issued a Public Notice (DA 20-598) notifying E-Rate program participants that the FCC Form 470 will remain unchanged for funding year 2021.
 Form 470 is the form that E-Rate program applicants use to solicit bids from service providers for eligible services.
 This is the latest FCC action aimed at allowing schools and libraries to continue to focus their time and resources on responding to the pandemic.